 Website: Chantal Thomass

 Beauty house launched in 1997 by Sylvie Chantecaille, who had previously worked for several other beauty brands, including Prescriptives.
 The line debuted with three fragrances: Wisteria, Frangipane and Tiare.
 Color cosmetics and skincare followed.
 Later fragrances include Darby Rose (1999), Le Jasmin (2003).

-Where to buy: at spacenk or Bergdorf Goodman, selected Neiman Marcus and CO Bigelow stores.
+Where to buy: at SpaceNK or Neiman Marcus.